Francis Bowditch Wilby: Early years and WW I

 Francis Bowditch Wilby was born on April 24, 1883, in Detroit, Michigan.
 Raised in Deerfield, Massachusetts, he graduated from the Deerfield Academy.
 Wilby then attended the United States Military Academy at West Point, New York and graduated third in the Class of 1905.
 He was commissioned as a second lieutenant in the Corps of Engineers on June 13, 1905.

 Wilby was promoted to the rank of first lieutenant on June 7, 1907, and in September of the same year, he was ordered to the Washington, D.C., where he attended the Engineer School at Washington Barracks (now Fort Lesley J. McNair).

 Wilby also served with the United States forces during the United States occupation of Cuba between years 1906–1909.

-When the U.S. entered World War I, Wilby was transferred to France with the American Expeditionary Force.
+When the U.S. entered World War I in April 1917, Wilby was transferred to France with the American Expeditionary Force.
 His first assignment with the AEF was as the Instructor of 1st Corps Engineer School in Gondrecourt-le-Château.
 He also attended the French engineer school at Chalons-sur-Marne.
 On March 20, 1918, Wilby was transferred to the Chaumont-Porcien Headquarters of the American Expeditionary Force, where he was appointed as Chief of Engineers Intelligence Division in the Office of Chief of Engineers.

-On September 26, 1918, Wilby was transferred to the 1st Infantry Division under command of Major General Robert Lee Bullard, where he was appointed as a Commander of 1st Engineers.
+On September 26, 1918, Wilby was transferred to the 1st Division under command of Major General Charles Pelot Summerall, where he was appointed as a Commander of 1st Engineers.
 Wilby stayed in this capacity until March 14, 1919, where he was ordered back to the United States.

 For his distinguished service during World War I, Wilby was awarded with Army Distinguished Service Medal by the Government of the United States and with the Croix de Guerre with Palm of the Government of France.